tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Order Brackets
 ~~~~~~~~~~~~~~

-The ``supportOrderBrackets`` flag must be set to ``true`` to support order brackets in our UI.
-In this case, sections
+The ``supportOrderBrackets`` flag in the `/accounts`_ must be set to ``true`` to support order brackets in our UI.
+In
-for bracket orders will appear when switching to the order editing mode.
+this case, sections for bracket orders will appear when switching to the order editing mode.

 Placing a parent order with brackets
 ''''''''''''''''''''''''''''''''''''